Best family SUV 2024

 Best family SUVs

 The Hyundai Tucson is an affordable family SUV with a real aura of luxury.
 It is extremely refined for starters, with a plush and pliant ride, and feels like something from the class above.
-Hyundai sells the Tucson in affordable petrol and diesel guises, along with a fuel-saving hybrid and a clever plug-in hybrid that travels for up to 33 miles between charges.
+Hyundai sells the Tucson in affordable petrol and diesel guises, along with a fuel-saving hybrid and a clever plug-in hybrid that travels for up to 38 miles between charges.
 Just the job for an emissions-free school run.
 The Tucson has an airy and simple interior layout, focused around the central touchscreen and driver information display.
-It looks modern and even a little futuristic; the steering wheel for example, is shaped like no other we’ve seen.
+It looks modern and even a little futuristic, right down to the steering wheel, which is shaped like no other we’ve seen.
 Hyundai’s impressive five-year, unlimited-mileage warranty continues to be a strong draw for buyers, too.

 The Nissan Qashqai has been the trend-setting family car for more than a decade.
 It arguably invented the crossover SUV, and this third generation model further hones that popular template.
 It remains less than 4.5 metres in length, so it’s easy to drive in suburbia, but clever packaging means there’s more space and comfort inside for passengers.
 The rear doors now open to almost 90 degrees, a feature you won’t credit until strapping in an eager toddler on a windy winter’s day.
 Indeed, clever design abounds throughout the Qashqai, and it’s now more refined and comfortable than ever.
-Millions of satisfied customers can’t be wrong, right?
+The recent arrival of a ‘self-charging’ hybrid version simply adds to the appeal.

 The Volkswagen Tiguan is the SUV alternative to the famous Golf hatchback, and actually outsells the Golf around the world.
 Available in regular five-seat and extended seven-seat Tiguan Allspace guises, it boasts a modern design that looks right without being over the top.
 Even the sporty looking R-Line trim stays on the right side of tasteful.
 Volkswagen’s cut-above quality is evident inside, as are infotainment systems that take a fair bit of getting used to, but where you’ll discover endless features once you do.
 The Tiguan is another family SUV that is now available in plug-in hybrid format.
 Called eHybrid, it offers up to 30 miles of pure electric range.

 We really rate the SEAT Ateca – twin to the Volkswagen Tiguan – and if you’re looking for a competitively-priced compact family SUV to seat five, it’s certainly worth a look.
 However, we can’t overlook the sheer value of SEAT’s larger Tarraco.
 There aren’t many seven-seat SUVs as affordable as this, certainly not ones that look so grown up and premium.
 The high-riding Tarraco feels confident on the road.
 It sits that bit higher than rivals for a more upmarket vibe, something underlined by generous standard equipment.
-Conventional engine options come with 4Drive all-wheel drive and there’s an eHybrid plug-in hybrid on the way.
-This will offer a pure electric range of around 30 miles.
+All versions are powered by the same 150PS 1.5-litre petrol engine, which does an excellent job of hauling the Tarraco, even with all seven seats in use.

-The Kuga seems to have displaced the Focus as the family-focused Ford that British buyers love.
+The Kuga appears to have displaced the Focus as the family-focused Ford that British buyers love.
 Maybe it’s the styling, which has more than a hint of the exotic Aston Martin DBX about it.
 Or maybe it’s an engine line-up that includes petrol, diesel, hybrid and plug-in hybrid choices.
 Whatever it is, the Ford Kuga is a strong contender in the family SUV sector, one with a robust and useful interior, plus a strong array of technology built around a high-mounted touchscreen infotainment system.
 Being a Ford, the Kuga also drives very nicely, with a dynamic feel that you don’t always get from family SUVs.
-It’s so able, we have to wonder where the sporty ST version is.
-Come on, Ford, just build it...
+There's a Kuga for everyone, including a sporty ST-Line Edition and a plush Vignale.

 The Dacia Duster is one of the most affordable SUVs in the country.
 This doesn’t impact on its family-friendly credentials, though; this is a roomy and practical five-seat family SUV, despite its lowly price tag.
 Dacia keeps things simple for buyers, with a range of conventional petrol and diesel engines, plus a 4x4 variant at the top of the range.
 Trim levels are straightforward, too.
-You can get a basic version with black plastic bumpers, steel wheels and no touchscreen, but such is the Duster’s value, most pick more generously equipped Comfort or Prestige variants.
-The Duster’s design was refreshed in 2021, with eye-catching LED headlights and a quality lift for the interior.
+You can get an Essential version with steel wheels and no touchscreen, but most buyers opt for the Expression, Journey and Extreme models.
+The latter gives you the option of four-wheel-drive.

 Which SUV is best for families?

 Families crave space.
-Each of our selected best family SUVs has plenty of it; even the compact Dacia Duster can swallow five people and a week’s worth of luggage.
+Each of our selected best family SUVs has plenty of it – even the compact Dacia Duster can swallow five people and a week’s worth of luggage.
 However, it’s not just about space on the inside – relatively compact dimensions on the outside make SUVs less of a headache when doing the shopping or the school run.
-This is where models such as the Nissan Qashqai and Volvo XC40 come to the fore.
-Meanwhile, for enjoyable journeys both with the family and when motoring one-up, it’s hard to look past the driver-pleasing Ford Kuga.
+This is where models such as the Nissan Qashqai come to the fore.
+But if you need extra seating, then look towards bigger cars like the Skoda Kodiaq, SEAT Tarraco and Kia Sorento.

 Which family SUV offers best value for money?

 Competition is red-hot in the family SUV sector, so no manufacturer can get away with offering poor value for money.
-This means each of our selected best family SUVs delivers plenty of bang for your buck, be it the bargain-priced Dacia Duster, the good-value Skoda Karoq or even the premium-priced Volkswagen Tiguan and Volvo XC40.
-The Kia Sportage and Hyundai Tucson are two more family SUVs that are great value for money, particularly when you take their long warranties into account.
+This means each of our selected best family SUVs delivers plenty of bang for your buck, be it the bargain-priced Dacia Duster, the good-value Skoda Kodiaq or even the premium-priced Volkswagen Tiguan.
+The Kia Sorento and Hyundai Tucson are two more family SUVs that are great value for money, particularly when you take their long warranties into account.

 Can you get a seven-seat family SUV?

 Most family SUVs are offered in five-seat guise.
 But there are some that come with three rows of seats, and space for seven people.
-The Seat Tarraco is a seven-seat alternative to the smaller Ateca, for example, while Volkswagen sells a seven-seat version of the Tiguan called the Allspace.
-You can also get a seven-seat alternative to the Peugeot 3008; it’s called the 5008, and is identical to the 3008 from the rear seats forwards.
+The SEAT Tarraco is a seven-seat alternative to the smaller Ateca, for example, while Volkswagen sells a seven-seat version of the Tiguan called the Allspace.
+The Skoda Kodiaq comes with five or seven seats, and the Kia Sorento has seven as standard.
+You can also get a seven-seat alternative to the Peugeot 3008.
+It’s called the 5008, and is identical to the 3008 from the rear seats forwards.
 Coming back to our earlier point, who really needs a dull MPV anymore?